Yoga at Evolution

 “Kripalu Yoga conveys the authentic spirit of yoga and does so in a commonsense practice accessible to everyone.
 You don’t need the body of an athlete, the mind of a mystic, or the lifestyle of a monk to benefit from Kripalu Yoga.
 Kripalu allows you to choose the level of physical intensity right for your body.
 It recognizes that every body is different.
 It encourages you to create a lifestyle supportive of your health by listening to your own body.” -Richard Fauld

-Join this free weekly sangha (community) gathering, dedicated to practicing mindfulness in the tradition of Zen master, poet, peace and human rights activist, Thich Nhat Hanh.
-To be mindful means to dwell deeply in the present moment, to be aware of what is going on within and around us.
-These free, two-hour sessions include group practice of sitting meditation, walking meditation, a short reading, and a period of dharma sharing.
+Join this free weekly sangha (community) gathering, following the practices of mindfulness taught by Zen master, poet, peace and human rights activist, Thich Nhat Hanh.
+These two-hour sessions include group practice of sitting meditation (two 20-minute sits), walking meditation (10 minutes), a short reading, and a period open for sharing.
 While these gatherings do include practices taught in many forms of Buddhism, one does not have to be or become a Buddhist to join – anyone, regardless of background, is welcome.
-One only need to be interested in mindfulness meditation practice, and be respectful to others in the group.

 Sundays 6:30-8:30 pm